SM Entertainment: 2017–2022: NCT expansion, business expansion and the end of "SM 2.0" era

 By April 2020, it was announced that SM and Naver had signed a Memorandum of Understanding (MOU) with purpose to expand the reach of concerts to global audience.
 The joint efforts leads to the creation of Beyond Live, a series of online live concerts, which were created in light of the ongoing COVID-19 pandemic.
 On April 20, SM released the first trailer on their official YouTube channel announcing the upcoming series of live concerts dubbed as the "new era of live concert", with the first live show to be headlined by SuperM.
 The concerts are hosted on Naver's V Live app and made available to audience from more than 200 countries.
 On August 3, Naver invested ₩100 billion in SM.
 This would be used for their subsidiaries SMEJ Plus and Mystic Story, as well as plans for merging their fanclubs into V Live's Fanship platform and developing more Beyond Live concerts.
 A day later, SM announced its partnership with JYP Entertainment to establish Beyond Live Corporation, a joint company for producing Beyond Live concerts.
 SM Coex Artium closed in June 2020.
 A venue located in Changwon, which has been planned since 2016, will replace it.
 In addition to the new complex, SM partnered with Jongro Haneul Education to launch SM Institute, an educational facility to train local and international aspiring artists; the institute is expected to open in March 2021.
 On June 12, it was announced that SM partnered with Seoul Philharmonic Orchestra to release orchestral versions of their artists' most popular songs under the label SM Classics.
 In October 2020, SM announced that Aespa, their first new girl group in six years, would debut with their digital single "Black Mamba" on November 17.

-On May 7, 2021, SM announced they would develop a competition series to scout young American men to form a U.S.-based K-pop group.
 On December 27, 2021, SM announced the creation of their rotational all-female supergroup Girls On Top.
 The group's first lineup, Got the Beat, consists of BoA, Taeyeon and Hyoyeon from Girls' Generation, Seulgi and Wendy from Red Velvet, and Karina and Winter from Aespa.
 The group released their debut single "Step Back" on January 3, 2022.

+On October 1, 2022, an amusement park collaboration between SM and Everland was launched, based on artists and concepts within the SM Culture Universe (SMCU), called Ever SM Town.

 In 2022, SM terminated its production license contract with founder Lee Soo-man's company Like Planning.
 On December 1, SM announced that the company will be setting up its Southeast Asian headquarters in Singapore, which will be managing joint ventures in Indonesia, Thailand and Vietnam.
 The company plans to launch retail businesses such as cafes, merchandise stores and pop-up exhibitions in the country.